top of page

 SAT / SAA ; TBG / TBB

-In the video we hear the middle and lower voices with drone the first time and all three voices with drone on the repeat.
+In the YouTube video we hear the middle and lower voices with drone the first time and all three voices with drone on the repeat.

 Fulget celestis curia